The Sony a7rII restored my faith in photography 🙂

 - Sony’s products generally drop in price after a few months

-When we buy into a new system, the amount of research we have to do simply depends on what we want the camera to achieve, what our current camera doesn’t achieve, and what money we hope to save or spend.
+When we buy into a new system, the amount of research we have to do is overwhelming.
 Those unfamiliar with Sony might not be aware of how they price their products–it’s not just with cameras–ever since I can remember, Sony have always had expensive items that soon became cheaper; they justified this by saying it pays for “development” costs.
 Personally, I don’t like this strategy, it doesn’t reward the early customer–it hits them in the face–and it gives you a certain amount of grief a few months down the line.
-This trend has arguably been broken in the UK, as the Sony a7rII is now £400 more than what I paid for it, due to England leaving the EU, but for people living in normal countries where the sodomisation ceases after independence is gained, you can generally assume Sony will reduce prices at a quicker period than Canon and Nikon, etc.
+This trend has arguably been broken in the UK, as the Sony a7rII held its price quite well.
+You can generally assume Sony will reduce prices at a quicker period than Canon and Nikon, etc.

 Sony a7rII Features

 These features at the time of researching seemed important to me, for my trip.
-They might not seem important to you.
+After owning the camera for a while, some of my opinions have changed.

 Constant autofocus during video

-I am not hugely into videography; however, if I do hike for 2,600+ miles, it would be foolish to assume I won’t video anything.
-After using the video for a bit, I like manual focusing; it’s much easier than using a DSLR.
-I’m glad I have the option of both as I am not good at manual focusing while videoing.
+I am not hugely into videography; however, I thought that if I were to hike 2,600+ miles, it would be foolish to assume I won’t video anything.
+Once I bought the camera, I realised I love manual focusing with it but I also like autofocus.
+Before buying the camera, I imagined it from a DSLR perspective, but it’s much easier than focusing a DSLR.
+I’m glad I have the option of both as I’m not exactly good at videography.

 Manual focus aids

 I believe that manual focus is essential for wide angle landscape shots, and the Sony a7rII has an easy to use zoom feature–it is not perfect.
 I wish it would magnify near where your focus selector is and still show the rest of the frame.
 Fujifilm cameras do this.
 Magnifying the whole frame makes framing the shot rather difficult when you’re focusing.
-The Sony a7rII is considerably better than any DSLR when manual focusing, but digging a hole under another system doesn’t elevate the Sony.
-I do not think it’s as good as the Fujifilm system.
+The Sony a7rII is considerably better than any DSLR when manual focusing, and it’s still excellent, I just wish they’d make it perfect and implement some kind of split focus system.

 Charge the battery or power the camera from a USB power source

 The Sony a7rII is an extremely strange camera when it comes to battery life.
-On one hand, it’s gimped by a 1,080 mAh Lithium-Ion battery–Sony should improve the battery technology–and on the other hand, it’s an extremely efficient camera that draws roughly 2.7 watts during shooting.
-In real world usage, you can expect to get roughly 500 shots from one battery if you use the viewfinder or the monitor (the screen on the back of the camera): a DSLR can give vastly different results depending on your shooting style.
+On one hand, it’s gimped by a 1,080 mAh Lithium-Ion battery–Sony improved improve the battery with the Sony a7rIII–and on the other hand, it’s an extremely efficient camera that draws roughly 2.7 watts during shooting.
+In real world use, you can expect to get roughly 500 shots from one battery if you use either the viewfinder or the monitor (the screen on the back of the camera): a DSLR can give vastly different results depending on your shooting style.

 - Do you only use the viewfinder?